EdenBelouadah/class-incremental-learning/cil/README.md

 ## Paper
-The paper is under review at the Elsevier's Neural Networks journal.
+The paper is accepted for publication in the Elsevier's Neural Networks journal.
 Pre-print link : https://arxiv.org/pdf/2011.01844.pdf

+## Data
+Data needed to reproduce the experiments from the paper is available [here](https://drive.google.com/drive/folders/1lSxH3BRnuDjQBYG46wcw6HptUrkSfhS9?usp=sharing)

-## Code and Data
+## Code

-Code and data will be soon available.
+* Codes of LUCIR, iCaRL, and BiC are mainly taken from their original repositories and adapted to our protocol.
+* ScaIL, IL2M, FT codes are available in other papers' folders.

+I will provide examples on how to run different codes soon.
+Please contact me by reporting any issues with th codes, to help improve the repository. eden.belouadah@cea.fr